Digital-Rupture/cyber-lab/SECURITY.md

 ## Supported Versions

 This portion is TBD, the data below is a place holder.
 After updates it will be moved into the top section of this document.
-Any versions not listed are EOL or in a beta status...
+Any versions not listed are EOL or in a beta status.

 | Version | Supported          |
 | ------- | ------------------ |